The Graphite Lab

 Booking requests arrive from the website

-Customers fill out a short flow on the company's website.
-Contact info, address, service, time slot, review and confirm.
-The Booking lands in the CSR's queue with all of it already on the record.
+A customer fills out a short flow on the company's website: contact info, address, service, time slot, then review and confirm.
+The booking lands in the CSR's queue with all of it already on the record.

 Every booking lands in one queue

-Widget bookings, dashboard entries, CSV imports, and bookings pulled in from the company's scheduling system show up together.
-A capacity overlay sits on top.
-The CSR sees the full schedule at once.
+Widget bookings, dashboard entries, CSV imports, and bookings pulled from the company's scheduling system show up together.
+A capacity overlay sits on top, so the CSR sees the full schedule at once.

 The CSR confirms or reschedules inline

-When a booking needs attention, it's handled from the same dashboard.
-A pending request to confirm.
-A customer who calls to move the time.
-A booking the dispatcher flagged for re-routing.
-The change reflects everywhere it needs to.
+A pending request to confirm, a customer who calls to move a time, a booking the dispatcher flagged for re-routing: each one is handled from the same dashboard, and the change reflects everywhere it needs to.

 Some customers will always call.
-The repeat customer who wants to walk through their history.
-The complex reschedule.
-The one who can't get the widget to load.
 The CSR takes the call, opens a new booking from the dashboard, and it lands in the same queue as everything else.

 The day before.
 The day after.